-Located close to Davis Falls on the other side of the World Peace Stupa the Gupteshwor Mahadev cave is Nepal's most famous cave.
+Located close to Davis Falls on the other side of the World Peace Stupa in Pokhara the Gupteshwor Mahadev cave is Nepal's most famous cave.
 It's also rumored to be the longest cave in Nepal (2950 meters).

 The cave is said to be have been discovered in the 16th century.
 The main cave entrance was not constructed until 1991.

 The main cave contains two chambers with several shrines located throughout.
 The largest of these shrines is dedicated to Shiva.
 There is lighting in the cave that has a power back-up though bringing your own head torch is recommended.